• Skip to primary navigation

 MAKING THE COOKIE SHOT MOLD

-• Preheat the oven to 350 degrees Fahrenheit.
-Start with the bottoms of each of the molds first.
+• Preheat the oven to 350°F. Start with the bottoms of each of the molds first.
 Remove the cylinder inserts and set them aside.
 Scoop out about one teaspoon of dough and roll it into a ball with your hands.

 • Next, while holding the cookie dough ball in one hand, use the palm of your other hand to press and flatten the ball into a disk about ¼th an inch thick.
 The dough disk should fit on the bottom of each mold when laid flat.
 Place each dough disk into the bottom of each mold and press down slightly.
 Continue until each mold compartment has a dough disk inserted into the base.